-&lt;sup>12 Based on Geijzendorffer et al. (2008) - Application of GIS-BIOLOCO for design and assessment of biomass delivery chains.
+11 Based on Geijzendorffer et al. (2008) - Application of GIS-BIOLOCO for design and assessment of biomass delivery chains.

-Figure 17 (a) Straw supply per field in the North of The Netherlands, (b) Map of potential straw supply per grid cell, (c) Straw withdrawal pattern by conversion unit in Veendam, The Netherlands.
+- (a) Straw supply per field in the North of The Netherlands, (b) Map of potential straw supply per grid cell, (c) Straw - withdrawal pattern by conversion unit in Veendam, The Netherlands.

-4.4 1st generation bioethanol from sugar beet
+4.4 1st generation bioethanol from sugar beet12

 The results show that sugar beet for ethanol cannot compete with current cropping systems in terms of return per hectare.
-In addition, the minimum cost of feedstock production of 9.7 €/GJ (see Figure 18) cannot complete with other domestically produced types of biomass (for example Miscanthus) or with biomass imported from abroad.
-The cost of bioethanol from sugar beet (27 $\pounds/G$ ]) is not competitive with petrol (12.34 $\pounds/G$ ]) production under current circumstances.
+In addition, the minimum cost of feedstock production of $9.7 \in /GJ$ (see Figure 18) cannot complete with other domestically produced types of biomass (for example Miscanthus) or with biomass imported from abroad.
+The cost of bioethanol from sugar beet ($27 \in /GJ$) is not competitive with petrol ($12.34 \in /GJ$) production under current circumstances.

 The assessment of environmental performance of bioenergy crops shows that there are large spatial variations in environmental impacts (see Figure 19).
 Land use change (LUC) to sugar beet generally causes more negative environmental impacts than LUC to Miscanthus.
 This is especially true for the (wet) pasture areas.
 The GHG balance is dominated by the change in soil organic carbon (SOC) especially when pastures are converted to sugar beet production.
 In addition, first generation bioethanol requires considerable energy inputs for steam production which cause significant GHG emissions.
 A shift to sugar beet production generally increases the risk of erosion, especially on sandy soil and areas currently in use as pastures.
 The water deficits during summer will generally decrease when pasture land is converted to sugar beet and will increase only minimal when arable land is used for sugar beet cultivation.
 The water use efficiency (WUE) of ethanol production from sugar beet is relatively high due to the relative high yields.
 Due to the relative high fertilizer requirements the NO3 concentration and P surplus will increase when arable land is converted o sugar beet cultivation.
 Because of the current high application levels of manure on pastures, the NO3 concentration and P surplus will decrease when grasslands are changed to sugar beet.
 In most areas the risk on biodiversity will increase when land use is changed to sugar beet cultivation.
 This is especially true meadow bird rich wet pasture areas.
-The integrated results show several trade-offs between the environmental impacts but the overall environmental impact is negative when current land use is converted to sugar beet.
+The integrated results show several tradeoffs between the environmental impacts but the overall environmental impact is negative when current land use is converted to sugar beet.

-&lt;sup>13 Based on van der Hilst et al. (2010).
+12 Based on van der Hilst et al. (2010).
 Potential, spatial distribution and economic performance of regional biomass chains: The North of The Netherlands as example.

-Figure 18 Cost of the feedstock production Sugar beet (euro/GJ).
+Figure 18.
+Cost of the feedstock production Sugar beet (euro/GJ).

-Figure 19 Difference Green House Gas of the feedstock production Sugar beet (ton $CO_2$ -eq/ha).
+Difference Green House Gas of the feedstock production Sugar beet (kg CO2-eq/ha).

-4.5 2nd generation bioethanol from Miscanthus
+4.5 2nd generation bioethanol from Miscanthus13

 The results show that the cultivation of Miscanthus is not competitive with current cropping systems on soils classed as "suitable".
 On less suitable soils, the return on intensively managed crops is low and perennial crops achieve better NPVs than common rotations.
-The minimum feedstock production costs are $5.4 \notin/GJ$ for Miscanthus (see Figure 20).
-Ethanol from Miscanthus ( $24 \notin/GJ$ ) might become a less costly option than ethanol from sugar beet ( $27 \notin/GJ$ ) but the cost of bioethanol production from domestically cultivated crops is not competitive with petrol ( $12.34 \notin/GJ$ ) production under current circumstances.
+The minimum feedstock production costs are $5.4 \in /GJ$ for Miscanthus (see Figure 20).
+Ethanol from Miscanthus ($24 \in /GJ$) might become a less costly option than ethanol from sugar beet ($27 \in /GJ$) but the cost of bioethanol production from domestically cultivated crops is not competitive with petrol ($12.34 \in /GJ$) production under current circumstances.